Canadian, Texas: Geography

+Nic Garcia of the Texas Tribune characterized Canadian as having "a sense of isolation."

 Climate

 Canadian has a cool semi-arid climate (Köppen BSk) that is almost wet enough to qualify as a humid subtropical climate (Cfa).

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,339 people, 908 households, and 627 families residing in the city.